liukkonend/serverless-samples/fargate-rest-api/javascript-rest-nlb-ecs-sam/README.md

 git pull ../serverless-samples fargate-rest-api
 ```

-To create the pipeline (deploying the CloudFormation stack), run the following commands:
+To create the pipeline, you will deploy it with CloudFormation.
+Run the following command:

 ```bash
 STACK_NAME=fargate-rest-api-pipeline